danielwisouza/danielwisouza/README.md

 I am a versatile DBA.
 I am a database consultant with good knowledge:

--Cloud: Azure, AWS, GCP.
+- Cloud: Azure, AWS, GCP.
--Big Data: Databricks, Spark, Hadoop.
+- Big Data: Databricks, Spark, Hadoop.
--Databases: SQL Server, Oracle, MongoDB.
+- Databases: SQL Server, Oracle, MongoDB.
 - ETL tools: Integration Services.
--Programmer: Python, JS, C #.
+- Programmer: Python, JS, C #.
 -Self Service BI: Power BI, Analysis Service.

 I love structure and order and I also value quality.
 I love to spend time researching new things.
 I also like to work in a team, you will learn faster and much more.